manasimalik/manasimalik.github.io/_pages/about_me.md

 I am interested in using computational modeling and analysis methods to study social cognition and its underlying neural correlates.
 Currently, I'm working on understanding third-person social interaction judgments (such as helping/hindering) from visual stimuli.

 Prior to joining JHU, I worked at TCS Innovation Labs to develop deep learning models to improve advertising effectiveness.
 I did my B.Tech from IIIT Delhi and worked on multisensory perception for my bachelors' thesis at National Brain Research Center, India.
-In her free time, I enjoy reading fiction, playing team sports, and Bollywood dancing!
+Apart from research, I enjoy reading fiction, playing team sports, and Bollywood dancing!